View Park Preparatory High School: Athletics

 The school is well known for its small preparatory school environment as well as its athletics.
 The school houses three athletic programs including football, basketball and rugby.

 The Ellen DeGeneres Show

 In 2015, the school was featured on the comedy talk show The Ellen DeGeneres Show, recognizing their athletics and academics department.

 The school is accredited by the Western Association of Schools and Colleges and is a public charter school authorized by Los Angeles Unified School District.
 In 2015, the school was featured on "The Black List", as one of the "Eight Excellent High Schools For African Americans".
 The demographics of the campus include 95% of the students being African American with the remaining 5% Latin American.
 Many of the students come from the affluent View Park Estates neighborhood as well as the surrounding community of South Los Angeles, California.

 Metro Rail

-The under construction Hyde Park light rail station will serve the charter school in 2019.
+The Hyde Park light rail station via the Metro K Line serves the charter school.